void-linux/void-packages/Manual.md

 are.
 In addition, pkgname and version can't have any characters in them that would require them to be quoted, so they are not quoted.

+Try to break any lines over 80 characters where it makes sense, e.g. in dependencies.

 A simple `template` example is as follows:

 ```